 It can take up to two weeks to obtain a license and set up an online raffle webpage.
 Think through the start date, end date, and draw date carefully as these cannot be changed after the license has been issued.

 Start small and build on your success

-Online raffles are a little different, and a sold-out raffle or 50/50 will increase the demand for future raffles.
+A sold-out raffle or 50/50 will increase the demand for future raffles.

-Cost of Using Rafflebox
+Using Rafflebox